Radiation Heat Transfer and Environmental Heating

-Fast and Accurate Thermal Radiation Solutions
+Fast and Accurate Thermal Radiation Analysis

 Using finite difference "conics" (simple geometric objects) or curved finite elements from TD Direct®, RadCAD can accurately model diffuse or specular reflections and transmissive surfaces regardless of node density.
 The needs of the thermal solution dictate the number of nodes, not the accuracy requirements of the radiation.

 RadCAD makes use of user-defined databases of optical properties.
 Each surface coating defines absorptivity, transmissivity, and reflectivity along with specularity in both the solar and infrared wavelength regimes.
 These properties can be defined versus incident angle or even with wavelength dependence.

 RadCAD is fully equipped to handle moving geometry.
 Fully user-definable Trackers allow part of the geometry to follow the sun, nadir, or any star.
 These Trackers can be nested to operate on multiple axes.

 More generic movement can be accomplished using Assemblies, which allow any part of the geometry to rotate and/or translate in unlimited nested configurations.
 Because they are general purpose, Assemblies can be used to model anything from deploying a multi-jointed antenna to opening a door of a furnace.